-Paint a desk with MudPaint.
-Seriously!
-We spend so much time working that it is especially important to style the work space to allow for a free flow of creativity.
+Over these last few months, we have gotten so many questions about how to paint a desk with MudPaint.
+We all spend so much time working that it is especially important to style the work space to allow for a free flow of creativity.
+Especially during lockdown!
 Sometimes we get so caught up with remodeling family rooms.
 And bedrooms.
 And living rooms.
 That we forget about the office whether it be at home or at work!

 - Prepping – Make sure you have done a light sanding on the existing surface of the desk.
 But just enough to scuff up the surface (180-220 grit sandpaper).
 If there is an existing coat of paint on the desk, make sure MudPaint will adhere to it by doing a small test area.
 Once you have a sanded and or primed the surface, make sure to clean it thoroughly with a wet rag or windex.
 Make sure to remove any dust in cracks or on any part of the desk.
 Dust will cause the paint to not adhere well to the surface.